 This is Dandy's Page.
 We invite you to follow his progress and watch him having fun too!
 We are looking forward to his progress over the next few months.

 Dandy is currently barefoot, since November 2012, and after a sticky beginning he is now comfortable, and going well on all his road rides.
 We have just now begun off-road riding with him, and all is going well so far!
 We hope that this will continue throughout the season, as well as all the other horses are doing.
 (March 2013)

 As soon as Dandy's shoes came off he took no notice whatsoever!
 After 3 weeks he suddently noticed that his feet hurt, so we went through several weeks of riding out in boots, and loads of gentle rides.
 He had fairly deep heel clefts, and a certain amount of residual soft tissue on his frogs which needed sorting out, but by May 2013 he was riding barefoot over the hills and trails.

-Currently (Nov 2013) he is forward going, back to his great extended trot (faster than any of our other horses! and happily cantering along our regular woodland and moorland tracks.
+He is forward going, back to his great extended trot (faster than any of our other horses! and happily cantering along our regular woodland and moorland tracks.
 His frogs have hardened considerably since using diatomaceous earth and sulphur to dry them out, and no more sore feet!
 A great success story yet again for this mature horse!

 Dandy has had one of his best seasons ever, and did not have to miss a day's work during our busy month of August. he is striding up and down our challenging hills, and is never phased by the stones - he changes gait well, and still enjoys lovely grassy canters over the tops of the moors.
 We hope he will continue well into next year.